 Adrienne holds a Bachelor of Arts with a major in psychology as well as a diploma with distinction in Public Relations from MacEwan University.
 In her spare time, she enjoys listening to music, travelling abroad with her husband, spending time with family and friends, and watching many TV shows and films.

-Emilee joined RDN’s team as a Communications Assistant in 2022 as a co-op student from Mount Royal University in Calgary.
+Emilee initially joined RDN’s team as a Communications Assistant in 2022 as a co-op student from Mount Royal University in Calgary.
 Supporting the Marketing and Communications team, Emilee focuses on writing and editing communications materials, including website content, social media posts, news releases, and newsletters.
 She also assists with other Marketing initiatives such as raising brand awareness across Canada about RDN’s work and resources; in addition to supporting RDN’s other initiatives - including sustainable housing, and reaching home.

 In her spare time, Emilee enjoys reading, watching movies, socializing with friends and family, trying out new coffee shops, and taking her 2 dogs on adventures.